Baking & Pastry Arts - AS

 Upon completion of the program, graduates are expected to:

-First-year Baking & Pastry Arts students rotate through two terms of hands-on laboratory classes.
-Emphasis is placed on skills development and techniques of combining basic ingredients to produce pastries, breads, cakes, frozen desserts, and chocolates.
+First-year baking & pastry arts students rotate through 2 terms of professionally focused laboratory classes.
+Emphasis is placed on skills development and techniques of combining basic ingredients to produce pastries, breads, cakes, frozen desserts and chocolates.
 Second-year laboratories emphasize advanced techniques in the preparation and production of cakes, entremets, artisan breads, plated desserts and sugar work.

 The baking and pastry lab experience is complemented by a sound general education core and professional studies which include food and beverage cost control, nutrition, and a food safety course that, upon successful completion, results in a Food Safety Manager certification recognized by the Conference for Food Protection.